uchicago-gw/lectures-fall2018/README.md

   * inferring Hubble's constant using real, publicly available [GW170817 data](https://www.gw-openscience.org/events/GW170817/)
   * determining the mass-radius, mass-lambda curves for a few neutron star equations of state
   * anything else you can think of; just run it by us first!

+Projects should be relativley short and take you no more than 10 hours to complete.
+Reports should be 2-3 pages written in the style of a short research paper (a.k.a., a [letter](https://journals.aps.org/prl/authors)).
+Please include a brief introduction a paragraph or two of background material describing your project before presenting your results.
+You should include citations where appropriate (i.e., cite [losc.ligo.org](https://losc.ligo.org/) if you use real GW data) and include a bibliography, although the bibliography will not count toward the length of your  report.

+In addition to describing your results with at least one figure, please submit the source code you develop during the project.
+Code can be in whatever format is easiest for you as long as it can be read without undue effort (i.e., no compiled code).

+Projects are meant to give you the chance to "get your hands dirty" with real data or real applications.
+Be sure to show your work with comments in your code and describe whatever conclusions you draw.
+If you're not sure about something, describe how you tested your hypotheses and explored.
+Your approach and thought process count more than the final numbers you produce!

 ## installation